Obituary of Berdell Mays

 In April 30, 1976, she was honored with the Molly Pitcher Award for her work throughout their military years.
 She was involved in the Officer Wives Club, she played golf and would cook for anybody at any time.

 The highlight of her life was when Archie was stationed at Fort Shafter, Hawaii.
 She stopped being called Berdell and became “Dell” because people found it difficult to say Berdell.
 She loved hosting the eighteen months out of thirty-six months of company that came to visit from the mainland.

 It was a shock to move from Hawaii to Oklahoma, but this is how they made it to Ozark, Alabama.
 Archie’s Colonel was Bob Bunting.
 Bob and Linda and their children became a part of their lives.
 Dell would refer to them as a part of her family.
 They moved to Ozark after Archie retired and sold their home in Oklahoma.
 Archie was in Alabama at the time of his death.
 Dell, because of health issues, left Ozark two years ago and was in El Reno, Oklahoma at the time of her death.
 She has been returned to Alabama to he laid to rest with her Archie.

 Her family would like to say thank-you to all of the people that made her life in Ozark happy.
 There are so many we can not name them all, but there are three families that we have to give a huge thanks; the Bunting family, Perry and Jackie Grantham, and CoCo and Ed White and their boys; back in Oklahoma Maggie the pink suit and Jill the blue dress.
 Also thanks to Holman Funeral Home of Ozark.
 In lieu of flowers, memorials may be made in her memory to Hawaii Baptist Academy, 420 Wyllie Street, Honolulu, Hawaii 96817.

-To send flowers to the family of Berdell Mays, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Berdell Mays, please visit Tribute Store